kbuckler/linear-cli/README.md

 end
 ```

 This approach is simpler than using WebMock stubs and avoids issues with HTTP request mocking.
+The test environment also prevents real API calls by default for safer testing.

 ### Project Architecture